sumanblack666/stak-src/README.md

 ```

 This is the part where you will need your stub, pastebin and your browser.
 Open your browser and open [this link](https://www.browserling.com/tools/file-to-base64).
 Drag and drop your stub into the blue space on the site.
 Now press "Convert to Base64!".
-A box wil open up below the button, click on it, press CTRL + A and press CTRL + C. Now open up pastebin with [this link](https://pastebin.com).
+A box will open up below the button, click on it, press CTRL + A and press CTRL + C. Now open up pastebin with [this link](https://pastebin.com).
 You will now see this:

 ![](https://i.imgur.com/hQ4kV6q.png)